sabamdarif/termux-desktop/README.md

 > [!IMPORTANT]
 > **Fresh installations are recommended for best results.**
-> **If you are in android 12 or higher then first disable Phantom Process Killer Guide:-** [Here](https://github.com/atamshkai/Phantom-Process-Killer)
+> **If you are on Android 12 or higher, first disable Phantom Process Killer Guide:-** [Here](https://github.com/atamshkai/Phantom-Process-Killer)

 ```bash
 bash <(curl -Lf https://raw.githubusercontent.com/sabamdarif/termux-desktop/main/setup-termux-desktop)
 ```

 > [!TIP]
 > You can also do a lite install which will not install all the optional packages.
-To do that first run `export LITE=true` / `export LITE=1` then run the installer
+To do that, first run `export LITE=true` or `export LITE=1`, then run the installer

 ##### 4. Usage Instructions: